justlab/Mexico_temperature/README.rst

 Getting the ground-station observations
 ------------------------------------------------------------

-We put a lot of effort into cleaning and unifying daily observations of air temperature (and wind speed, precipitation, and air pressure) from several different sources.
-We provide all the original raw data on Zenodo, but if you'd like to use the processed observations without running any of the processing code, use the file ``ground.json.gz``, which has information about the observations as well as the stations they come from.
-To open this file in R, it suffices to say ``jsonlite::fromJSON(gzfile("ground.json.gz"))``.
+We put a lot of effort into cleaning and unifying daily observations of air temperature (and wind speed, precipitation, and air pressure) at ground weather stations from several different sources.
+We provide all the original raw data on Zenodo, but if you'd like to use the processed observations without running any of the processing code, use the `JSON <https://www.json.org>`_ file ``ground.json.gz``, which has information about the observations as well as the stations they come from.
+To open this file in R, run ``jsonlite::fromJSON(gzfile("ground.json.gz"))``.
 Again, dates are in UTC-06:00.

 Running the code
 ------------------------------------------------------------